vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/08/022/15_A_sugmyAya.md

 +++
 The vs. begins with an echo of the first vs., or rather the first pragātha, in which the poet called on the Aśvins’ chariot (1a ó tyám ahva ā́rátham), here reprised by ā́… súgmyam … / huvé “I call the easily moving (chariot).”
 But in pāda b the poet thinks better of it and addresses the Aśvins directly.
 This change of heart is signalled by vā ‘or’.

 Geldner, flg.
-Sāyaṇa, takes sakṣáṇī to √sac ‘accompany’, but as Renou points out, all other forms of sakṣáṇi- (incl. those separated by Gr into a separate lemma derived from √sac) belong to √sah, and this etymon works fine here.
+Sāyaṇa, takes sakṣáṇī to √sac ‘accompany’, but as Renou points out, all other forms of sakṣáṇi- (incl. those separated by Grassmann into a separate lemma derived from √sac) belong to √sah, and this etymon works fine here.

 The echo of the first pragātha continues with the poet’s self-identification as sóbharī at the end of the verse, echoing his self-address with voc. sobhare at the end of 2c. sóbharī here is one of two occurrences of this PN that have apparently fem.